16. Universal Epic Universe

 Ride Count: 11

 For years, the detective work of Alicia Stella at Orlando Park Stop provided glimpses into the park that would be Universal Epic Universe accurate down to the last detail, double-confirmed by the aerial photography of theme park enigma Bioreconstruct.
-It wasn’t until January 2024 that Universal itself finally fessed up to the biggest and worst-kept of its worst-kept secrets: in 2025, we’ll see five portals powered on, whisking guests away into five fantastic worlds.
+It wasn’t until January 2024 that Universal itself finally fessed up to the biggest and worst-kept of its worst-kept secrets: in 2025, we’ll see the park’s celestial portals powered on, whisking guests away into five fantastic worlds.

 Epic Universe will be made of Celestial Park, Super Nintendo World, Dark Universe, The Wizarding World of Harry Potter – Ministry of Magic, and How To Train Your Dragon: Isle of Berk.
 Is it any surprise that Epic Universe is heralded as the next big thing?
 Indeed, we’ve even cast it as the project that might actually change the gravity in Orlando in Universal’s favor.
 Given that, it might be surprising to hear that it actually will have fewer rides than even the smallest Universal park – the actual movie studio in Hollywood.